Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: System Model

 \subsubsection{Power consumption as a function of transmission power}

 We adopt the EARTH model\cite{auer2011much} to model energy consumed by \gls{rf} frontends formulated as:

 where $N_{TRX}$ is the number of RF transmission chains per frontend, $P_0$ is the power consumed when the \gls{rf} frontend is not transmitting, $\Delta_p$ is the rate of increase of the power consumption given the current transmission power $P_{tx}$, and $P_{max}$ is the maximum transmission power. $N_{TRX}, P_0, \Delta_p, P_{max}$ are constant parameters which depend on the \gls{rf} frontend configuration, hence this model is linear.
 Even if a node is not actively used in the topology, we assume it is in sleep mode, consuming a minimal amount of power $P_{sleep}$.
 Also, it wakes up periodically to check for potential inclusion in the updated \gls{iab} topology.
+Our model focuses on \gls{rf} frontend power consumption, as baseband processing power (i.e., \gls{du}/\gls{cu}) remains essentially constant and therefore does not influence topology optimization decisions.
+This is directly validated by real-world experiments on disaggregated O-RAN small cell deployments~\cite{shirkhani2026tenoran}, which closely map to \gls{iab} node configurations.